 Inside the small courtyard that fronts the church, visitors will also find the entrance to the Folklore Museum, another one of the top Chania attractions.

-Note: The nearby Venetian Monastery of St. Francis was long used as the city’s archeological museum, which displayed ancient artifacts from Chania and the region.
-The exhibit has been relocated to a new museum not far from the Old Town, which we visit later.
+Note: The nearby Venetian Monastery of St. Francis was long used to display ancient artifacts from region.
+The exhibit has been relocated to a new museum, which we visit later.

 #6 Wander through the Jewish Quarter

-The Jewish Quarter is the most picturesque part of the city – and wandering through it is a one of the best activities in Chania.
+The Jewish Quarter is the most picturesque part of the city.
+Wandering through it is a one of the best activities in Chania.
 Located to the west of the Old Venetian Harbor, the Jewish Quarter is colorful, quaint and a perfect fit for the curious traveler.

 Bright flowers front yellow-painted buildings, family-run restaurants are tucked into quiet alcoves and a gang of cats prowl the pretty, pedestrian-only streets.
 Visitors are invited to seek out the historic Etz Hayyim Synagogue and pop into the boutique shops.